Best MVNO carrier 2025

 Taxes and fees not included

-Tello is a straightforward prepaid service provider that lets you configure data and talk time minutes for your plan.
-You get unlimited texts on all of the plan combinations and as we saw in our Tello review, phone compatibility is also strong, thanks to the T-Mobile network.
-If you mostly use Wi-Fi at home and just need a little data for some situations, the 1GB plan can be a great option.
-Even when paired with unlimited calling, it'll cost you less than $10 per month.
+Tello is a simple and straightforward prepaid provider that lets you configure data and talk time minutes for your plan.
+You get unlimited texts on all of the plan combinations and as we saw in our Tello review, phone compatibility is also quite strong, all thanks to the T-Mobile network.
+If you primarily use Wi-Fi at home and just need a little data for some situations, the 2GB 'Economy' plan can be a great option.
+Even when paired with unlimited calling, it'll cost you just $10 per month.

-For heavy users, the 10GB 'Smart' plan is a solid place to start, with enough data for light streaming, browsing social media, and some messaging.
-If you need even more, the unlimited 'Data' plan takes that allotment to 35GB (maximum cap), which should be more than sufficient for most use cases.
-Even if you use it all, you're not cut off; just the speed is reduced.
+For heavy users, the 10GB 'Smart' plan is a solid place to start, with just enough data for light streaming, browsing social media, and some messaging.
+If you require more, the unlimited 'Data' plan takes that allotment to 35GB (maximum cap), which is more than sufficient for most use cases.
+Even if you use it all, you're not cut off; just the speeds are reduced.
 While it may not be fast enough for YouTube, you can text and email just fine.

 Tello's plans can be customized but if you want to keep things easier, you can just pick from one of the four pre-configured plans.
-Among them, 'Economy' is $10 per month with 2GB of data, and unlimited talk and text.
-Moving up, you have 'Value' with 5GB and 'Smart' with 10GB at a monthly cost of $14 and $19, respectively.
+Among them, the 'Economy' plan detailed above costs $10 per month, with 2GB of data and unlimited talk and text.
+Then there's the 'Value' plan with 5GB and 'Smart' plan with 10GB data, at monthly costs of $14 and $19, respectively.
 The unlimited 'Data' costs $25 per month and has a maximum high-speed data cap of 35GB.
 That said, do note that all prices are before taxes and fees.

 Best for unlimited